Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 Every piece of advice about solo vs. co-founded startups is confidently stated and backed by almost no data relevant to micro-SaaS specifically.
 The VC-funded startup research (two founders raise more, two founders survive longer) gets imported wholesale into the micro-SaaS conversation, where it mostly doesn't apply.

-We dug into 500+ micro-SaaS cases — bootstrapped businesses under $1M ARR — combined them with MicroNicheBrowser.com's niche scoring patterns, and tried to find what actually predicts success at this scale.
+We dug into 500+ micro-SaaS cases — bootstrapped businesses under — financial details locked — combined them with MicroNicheBrowser.com's niche scoring patterns, and tried to find what actually predicts success at this scale.

 Why Micro-SaaS Is Different from VC-Backed Startups